haiku/website/content/about/faq.md

 your machine to use one of those, see the guide [Emulating Haiku in VirtualBox](/guides/virtualizing/virtualbox)

 ### Is there a list of working hardware?
 You can find a list of drivers in the [development wiki](https://dev.haiku-os.org/wiki/HardwareInfo).
+A user-reported list is maintained at [BeSly's Hardware Database](https://hardware.besly.de/).

 ## Installing
 ### Where can I get Haiku from?